-On July 14, 2016, 86 people died in the attack in Nice.
+On July 14, 2016, A truck drove into the crowd during Bastille day taking away 86 people.
 Caregivers, police, and families were hailed for their courage.

 Tribute to victims on Place Masséna on July 14, 2017.
 Under a blue, white and red roof, there are politicians, families, health staff and security forces.
-Patricia Legay, 48, a soldier in the Air Force was not invited with her uniform, yet she was on the Promenade des Anglais, on the July 14th.
+Valérie (the name has been changed for her security), a soldier in the Air Force was not invited with her uniform, yet she was on the Promenade des Anglais, on the July 14th.
 “The air force should never have been present” reveals the soldier.
 The teams were at the Nice airport as part of the sentinel mission.
 That day was the first day of the 17 days there.
 “It’s the army that should have been called, but they were already requisitioned on other alerts that were used to divert attention.”
-Chief Warrant Officer Legay, accompanied by a lieutenant and fifteen subordinates, was ordered to surrender to the Negresco and arrived fifteen minutes after the incident.
+The Chief Warrant Officer, accompanied by a lieutenant and fifteen subordinates, was ordered to surrender to the Negresco and arrived fifteen minutes after the incident.
 “800 meters before the meeting place, we began to see bodies on the ground, members scattered and wounded,” she says bitterly, “we were asked for help, we were insulted because we did not stop, it was very difficult, but we could not, we had the order to go to the Negresco.
 We went on trying to ignore the insults.
 We did not even know officially what happened at that time.”
-Patricia explains that air warriors are not prepared for this, “our mission is to detect parcels or suitcases trapped at the airport“.
+The soldier explains that air warriors are not prepared for this, “our mission is to detect parcels or suitcases trapped at the airport“.

 The black hole